 A relative new comer to the field is the Statement on Standards for Valuation Services or SSVS No 1 for short.
 Published by the American Institute of CPAs (AICPA), the standard is very detailed and yet provides great flexibility in how you can handle your valuation projects.

 One key feature that sets SSVS No 1 apart is the so-called Calculation Engagement format.
 It is unique in that it allows the client and their appraiser to agree up front on the scope and extent of valuation analysis.

 This changed with the advent of the SSVS No 1.
 Now the client and appraiser could limit the scope, time, and expense of business valuations by resorting to the concise Calculation Engagement format.

-In other words, the client is put on notice that reducing the level of business value analysis could produce less accurate results than the full scope business valuation.
+In other words, alert your client that your analytic shortcuts could produce less accurate results than the full scope business valuation.

 Unsurprisingly, opting to run a Calculation Engagement pretty much means that you forgo compliance with either the USPAP or IVS standards.
 If you are doing a valuation project outside the USA, this will not work as these two major standards will likely prevail internationally.